jossyKyalo/diaspora-ai-assistant-116/README.md

 ## Features

-- **Intent extraction** — Gemini identifies the service type and pulls out key details (amount, recipient, location, urgency, etc.)
+- **Intent extraction** — Groq identifies the service type and pulls out key details (amount, recipient, location, urgency, etc.)
 - **Risk scoring** — A rule-based engine scores each request 0–100 based on factors specific to the Kenyan diaspora context
 - **Task creation** — Every request becomes a tracked record with a unique code (e.g. `VNH-A1B2C3`)
 - **Fulfilment steps** — AI generates a logical sequence of steps tailored to the intent